 Your rights in connection with your personal information

 It is important that the personal information we hold about you is accurate and up to date.
-Please keep us informed if your personal information changes, e.g. you change your home/business address, during your working relationship with the Company so that our records can be updated.
+Please keep us informed if your personal information changes, e.g. you change your contact details, during your working relationship with the Company so that our records can be updated.
 The Company cannot be held responsible for any errors in your personal information in this regard unless you have notified the Company of the relevant change.